-At the end of the day, the cost of a website incorporates several different factors.
+At the end of the day, how much does a website cost depends on several different factors.

 Domain and Hosting

-Want to know everything about Web Hosting and Services?
-Here is a detailed, useful guide that covers everything about Web Hosting.
+Want to know everything about WordPress hosting and services?
+Here is a detailed, useful guide that covers everything on the topic.

-Designing a website is the process of creating the visual look-and-feel for the new product.
-If you require a unique vision for your project, then this would require the skills of a designer.
-This usually requires a certain amount of communication, sample web projects, and several iterations until the final solution is accepted.
+Designing a website is the process of creating the visual look-and-feel of the new product.
+If you want a unique vision for your project, then this would require the skills of a designer.
+This usually involves a certain amount of communication, sample web projects, and several iterations until the final solution is accepted.

-Designing a simple website could vary between $500 and $2500 for 3-5 unique templates, without taking any logos, banners or creative images into account.
-Fancier design or numerous revisions could add up, and fashion or stylish website projects could easily go to the six figures for design work only.
+Designing a simple website costs between $500 and $10,000 for 3-5 unique templates, without taking the additional creation of logos, banners, or creative images into account.
+Fancier design or numerous revisions could add up to the price, and fashion or stylish website projects could easily go to the six figures for design work only.

-However, a 3-5 unique page design could be converted to a template for $800 – $4000 depending on the complexity of the design and a number of expected features.
-Creative agencies could charge $10,000 – $40,000 for a 20-page design for a fashion brand or more detail-oriented theme.
+A 3-5 unique page design could be converted to a template for $800 – $4000 depending on the complexity of the design and a number of expected features.
+Creative agencies could charge $10,000 – $40,000 for a 20-page design for a fashion brand or a more detail-oriented theme.

 Some customers prefer to go with the premium template or starter themes, using a base for their work and saving their budget for the rest of the process.
-Keep in mind that the reliable WordPress development companies should advise you of the quality of the templates, and conduct code reviews and ensure that the templates are up to the standards.
+Keep in mind that reliable WordPress development companies should advise you of the quality of the templates, conduct code reviews, and ensure that the templates are up to the standards.

-Also, using a skeleton or another theme would limit the number of customizations and would still require a certain amount of hours for customization (occasionally customizing a premium template is less cost-effective than creating a plain new design from scratch).
+Also, using a skeleton or another theme would limit the number of customizations and would still require a certain amount of hours for manual work (occasionally, customizing a premium template is less cost-effective than creating a new design from scratch).

-Having a template provided requires the dynamic functionality to be built in – this is, connecting the design to the dynamic data provided by you and maintained by your administrators and users later.
-Integrating the WordPress CMS to a standard template could be $500 – $2500.
+A template requires a dynamic functionality to be built in it in order to become an operational website.
+This means connecting the design to the dynamic data provided by you and maintained by your administrators and users later.
+Integrating the WordPress CMS to a standard template could be anywhere between $500 – $10,000.

-However, adding numerous features to the web project could drastically change the price range.
-Adding more dynamic templates, user activities or profiles, forums or social media functionality, eCommerce add-ons could change the integration range to $15,000 – $100,000.
-Specific 3rd party system integrations (for features such as CRM, or other APIs, or proprietary solutions) could be additional $20,000 – $100,000 – and that would go up for heavy websites.
+However, adding numerous features to the web project could drastically change the price range and jump the total website cost.
+Adding more dynamic templates, user activities or profiles, forums or social media functionality, eCommerce add-ons, etc., could change the integration range to $15,000 – $100,000.
+Specific 3rd party system integrations (for features such as CRM, advertising engines or other APIs, or proprietary solutions) could be additional $20,000 – $100,000 – and that would go even higher for heavy websites.

-Those are the main costs related to a website project creation, adhering to the best practices for code quality, user experience, search engine optimization, security, and availability.
-Media publishers and content provider could require SEO services or data entry for their content.
+Those are the main website costs related to new project creation, adhering to the best practices for code quality, user experience, search engine optimization, security, and availability.
+Media publishers and content providers often require SEO services or data entry for their content.
 Also, photographer services or stock photos could be provided additionally.
 There are stock photos for $5 – $20/each.

-Marketing and copywriting services can be provided as well – well-crafted website content, dealing with email marketing or social media marketing.
+Furthermore, marketing and copywriting services can be added to the offer as well – well-crafted website content, for the purposes of email marketing and social media marketing.
 Those services should be provided monthly, and their cost depends on the type of service and the volume of work.
-A well-crafted article could be $50-$150 on average, and social media management plan for Twitter and Facebook could go anywhere from $200 to $2000 per month.
+A well-crafted article could be $50-$150 on average.

 Sample WordPress Website Prices

-Keep in mind that web development is strictly unique and you need to invest in a business solution instead of a technical one.
-The best bet is for you to invest in a solution that incorporates a server architecture with a web development product, together with maintenance, SEO optimization, marketing consulting and additional optimization for your solution.
+Keep in mind that web development is strictly unique and you need to invest in a business solution rather than a technical one.
+The best bet is for you to invest in a project that incorporates a server architecture with a web development product, together with maintenance, SEO optimization, marketing consulting and additional optimizations for your project.

-Our Work Process at DevriX provides solutions in the $12,000 – $40,000 range for regular WordPress website development and small eCommerce development projects, and $50,000 – $300,000 for Software as a Service work, CRMs, and more complicated online solutions including custom modules, high-level code quality architecture and testing, and server networking and infrastructure management.
-Contact us for more details or read more about our WordPress retainers that 90% of our clients sign.
+Our Work Process at DevriX provides solutions in the $10,000 – $50,000 range for regular WordPress website development and small eCommerce development projects, and $50,000 – $300,000 for Software as a Service work, CRMs, and more complicated online solutions including custom modules, high-level technical consultancy, server networking, and infrastructure management.
+Contact us for more details or read more about our WordPress retainers that 99% of our clients sign up for.